syncfusion-content/windowsforms-docs/WindowsForms/SfDateTimeEdit/DateRange.md

 ![](daterange-images/minmax.png)

-## Detect the Value change
+## Detect the value change

-`Value` property is used to set the current selected DateTime of `SfDateTimeEdit`.
+The `Value` property is used to set the current selected DateTime of the `SfDateTimeEdit`.
 The value change can be detected by handling the `ValueChanged` event.

 {% tabs %}